 How long can I keep borrowed materials?

-Remember, other libraries may have different rules for their items.
+To view our loan periods, click here.
+Remember, other consortium libraries may have different rules for their items.

 How much do you charge in fines?

 Everything else is $0.10 per day per item.

 How do I renew or extend items borrowed?

 You can renew your items in person, by phone at 201-488-7185 option 2, or online here.
 You will need to have your library card handy.

 Click here to see what’s on your account, to renew items, to search the catalog and to request items.